NatashaElliott/credit-risk-classification/README.md

 ## Overview of the Analysis: Explain the purpose of this analysis.

 The purpose of this analysis was to determine if the Logistic Regression model is appropriate for predicting the creditworthiness of borrowers from a peer-to-peer lending service company.
-The model was based on a historical lending activity.
+The model was based on historical lending activity.

 The first stage of preparing the data was to take the original dataset consisting of information based on 77536 loans, with the loan status being the subject of the prediction.
 The remaining information about the loan is included in the following columns: